 7 proven ways to get your kid down for a nap — without a fuss

-You’re wrestling with your kid, trying to get him to take a nap, but he’s throwing tantrums, making excuses and refusing to settle down.
+You’re wrestling with your toddler, trying to get them to take a nap, but they're throwing tantrums, making excuses and refusing to settle down.
 Sound familiar?
 If you’ve made it to this article, you’re probably looking for some solidarity, sanity and maybe just a little peace and quiet.
 Just know: This stage won’t last forever — and all your efforts to get your kid to sleep can and do pay off.

-So what do you do when your kid or the kids in your care won’t take that beneficial and valuable afternoon nap?
+So what do you do when your child or the child in your care won’t take that beneficial and valuable afternoon nap?
 Professional caregivers, parenting experts and experienced parents shared their most tried and true techniques for getting kids to nap without the fights and tantrums.

 1. Soothe them with a light massage